jacksonbaxter/Portfolio-Website/content/post/utah-apartments.md

 tags: ["Jupyter Notebook", "AI", "Python", "Machine Learning"]
 ---

-# Utah Apartments CS270 Final Project
+# Utah Apartments CS 270 Final Project
 These are the results of my final project and presentation to predict Utah County apartment prices based on a number of practices.
 The data collection and models can be found in the Jupyter Notebook and the final report can be found in the pdf.
 ## Github Link
 https://github.com/jacksonbaxter/Utah-Apartments-CS270